Are you interested in becoming a U.S. Foreign Service Officer (FSO)/diplomat in 2026? Then this is the guide for you!

 FSOT Scoring

-In the past, to pass the FSOT, you had to score a minimum of 154 on the test.
+In the past, to pass the FSOT, you had to score at least 154 on the test.

 Qualifications Evaluation Panel (QEP)